-There’s this saying by S.E.
-Hinton, If you have two friends in your lifetime, you’re lucky.
-If you have one good friend, you’re more than lucky.
+There’s this saying that if you have two friends in your lifetime you can count yourself lucky.
+But if you have one truly good friend, you are more than lucky.
 Which has always been a comfort to me because I don’t have a lot of good friends, but the ones I do have, I’ve known and cherished for a long time.
 The brightest of stars lighting up my life with their humor, wisdom, creativity, and care.
 They’ve supported and loved me through my ups and downs, struggles and accomplishments, failures, and regrets.
 And I’ve tried to do the same for them.

 Whether a friend is in my life for a short time or a long time, I’ve come to appreciate them more and more as the years tumble into one another: a reading group friend discussing a recent book; yoga friends meeting for lattes after yoga class; a leisurely lunch with a friend; listening to a fellow poet share a recent poem.

 Friends are wonderful.
 Good friends are precious.
 But the absolute gem is a best friend, a very best friend who listens to just about everything I have to say and never judges.
 That person I go to when I have great news and not so great news.
 That person I share my secrets, hopes, embarrassments, worries, and more.
 My very best friend who brings me comfort and joy every day.